gkumar09/iSeqQC/README.md

 ### Results Output
-iSeqQC displays the results in a total of 8 figures and 1 table segregated into three different tabs in web UI:
+iSeqQC displays the results in a form of bunch of plots segregated into three different tabs in web UI:
-- Summary, hierarchical, and correlation
+- Summary plots:
+    - A text table giving summary statistics of the samples.
+Information provided here includes- mean, median, SD, min value, max value, range, skewness of the data, and kurtosis of the data
+- Clustering plots:
+- Correlational plots: